thoqbk/kafka-plain-java/docs/demo-2-kafka-cluster.md

 # Demo 2: Kafka cluster

-To explore:
+To answer 2 questions:
-- how to setup a Kafka cluster locally
+- how to setup a Kafka cluster locally?
-- producer sends messages to 1 broker, consumer can read it from another
+- in a cluster, producer sends messages to 1 broker, can consumers read these messages from another one?

 ## Run Kafka cluster locally